-Sempach wins Wakker Prize 2017 - SWI swissinfo.ch
+Sempach wins Wakker Prize 2017

 The small Swiss municipality of Sempach has been awarded the Wakker Prize for architectural development and preservation.
 It was praised for its careful development of the town centre and its promotion of a “culture of construction”.

-The Swiss Heritage Society awards the prize every year to a town or village in recognition of successful urban planning developments.
-Last year’s recipient was Bregaglia in canton Graubünden.
+The Swiss Heritage Societyexternal link awards the prize every year to a town or village in recognition of successful urban planning developments.
+Last year’s recipient was Rheinfelden in canton Aargau.

-Sempach, which has around 4,100 inhabitants, was not prepared to settle for standardised buildings regulations which would simply prevent bad construction, according to the heritage society.
+Sempach, which has around 4,100 inhabitants, was not prepared to settle for standardised building regulations which would simply prevent bad construction, according to the heritage society.
 Instead, it demanded tailor-made urban and architectural solutions.

 It said the key to the municipality’s success was architecture competitions and other planning processes that allowed various ideas to be discussed and compared.